klum-dsl/klum-ast/README.md

 be present on the classpath during runtime.
 The details are not yet finalized, take care when adopting a 1.2.0 release candidate.

-Closure are now all `DELEGATE_ONLY`, this means methods of an outer object can not be directly accessed.
+Closure are now all `DELEGATE_ONLY`, this means methods of an outer object cannot be directly accessed.
 This is cleaner and somewhat closer to the behaviour of xml or other structured languages.
-Accessing out methods should be a corner case.
+Accessing outer methods should be a corner case.
 Take a look at [Migration](https://github.com/klum-dsl/klum-ast/wiki/Migration) if you encounter errors.